Chapter

 And besides, Sonic reasoned, the past version of himself would stay alive.
 In

 some way, he would still exist.
-One hedgehog is all this universe can handle, he thought
+One hedgehog is all this universe can handle,

 smugly.